l0vemimi/l0vemimi/README.md

 🚧 | 🎮 [GlowieInTheDark](https://github.com/l0vemimi/GlowieInTheDark) [JS/PHASER]: Silly and useless game in honour of the one and only [King Terry Davis](https://youtu.be/moAFmM_XYJI?feature=shared).
 I plan to add a sound track, more UI development, environment mappings and more.
 Current state is bare bones.

+🚧 | [home](https://github.com/l0vemimi/home) [HTML/JS/CSS]: A personal and customisable browser homepage.
+You can edit, add and remove your favourite website url's for easy access.
+I plan to add a fully customisable  css, functional widgets and much more.
+Still currently in the early stage

 🚧 | 🎮 [ow](https://github.com/l0vemimi/ow) [PY/PYGAME]: OW or *Open World* Another silly unfinished game; I've only just built the base concept.
 I plan to add actual maps; character creation; and just general logic.
 It will be a single player open world game similar to [animal crossing](https://en.wikipedia.org/wiki/Animal_Crossing).

 🚧 | 📓 [tigerdb](https://github.com/l0vemimi/tigerdb): Docs database and repository for all things ops; devops; cybersec; red&blue teaming.